luckboy/Letin/doc/lang.md

 ### Values

-A value can be an integer number or a floating-point number or a function index or a reference to an object.
+A value can be an integer number or a floating-point number or a function index or an index of native function or a reference to an object.
 A reference of the value refers to an object of the value.
-The syntax of value
+The syntax of value is:
-is:

     <value> ::= <expr>
               | "&" <ident>
+              | "#&" <ident>
               | <object>

 Also, a value can be written by use of a expression for numbers.